KiranLDA/PAMLrManual/docs/11-outlook.md

 # A few last things to think about {#outook}

-## Cutting the data data
+## Cutting the data

-Never forget that loggers can record data, even when it is not mounted on an animal - it can be in acar,  rucksack or in a box in a lab waiting for data download.
-Make sure the analysis starts and stops when the logger was on the bird.
+Never forget that loggers can record data **even when when they are not attached to an animal**.
+Often the logger is taken off, stored in a backpack, driven home or posted to a lab for download.
+Always make sure the analysis starts and stops when the logger was on the bird.
 The function `cutPAM` is specifically setup for getting rid of these unwanted periods.

 ## Clock drift